typst/packages/packages/preview/delegis/0.2.0/README.md

 #show: it => delegis(
   // Metadata
   title: "Vereinsordnung zu ABCDEF", // title of the law/bylaw/...
-  abbrev: "ABCDEFVO", // abbreviation of the law/bylaw/...
+  abbreviation: "ABCDEFVO", // abbreviation of the law/bylaw/...
   resolution: "3.
 Beschluss des Vorstands vom 24.01.2024", // resolution number and date
   in-effect: "24.01.2024", // date when it comes into effect
   draft: false, // whether this is a draft